alihyderk/HR-Workforce-Dashboard/README.md

-HR Workforce Dashboard
+HR Workforce Dashboard (Excel):

-An interactive HR analytics dashboard built in Excel using PivotTables, PivotCharts, and slicers.
+This project is a complete HR Analytics Dashboard built in Microsoft Excel using:

-KPIs included
+Pivot Tables

+Pivot Charts

+Slicers (interactive filters)

+KPI Cards

+Clean dashboard layout

+It demonstrates data cleaning, analysis, dashboard design, and reporting skills — perfect for HR, business, and data analyst roles.

+Project Overview:

+This dashboard provides key insights into workforce metrics, such as:
+KPIs:

 Total Employees